 There’s a second type of xiaolongbao you can find in Shanghai, which is the original!
 You’ll find this version in the Old Town of Shanghai near City God Temple.
 These xiaolongbao are much bigger than the regular xiaolongbao.
 You have to pop them with a straw to drink the soup inside!
 They’re also extremely tasty and chewy and contain big chunks of pork and crab inside!

-During my trip to China, one dish I tried a few times for breakfast is a chewy, airy, fried breadstick with piping hot soymilk.
+During my trip to China, one dish I tried a few times for breakfast is a chewy, airy, fried breadstick called youtiao, which comes with piping hot soymilk.
 It’s basically the Chinese version of a churro, except it isn’t coated in sugar.
 The first time I had this dish was on UnTour Food Tours’ Shanghai Street Eats Breakfast tour of the former French Concession.

-The breadstick is pretty oily and can be eaten in two ways.
+The youtiao is pretty oily and can be eaten in two ways.
 You can either dip it into the soymilk, or you can tear it into small pieces and float them in the soymilk like cereal.
 I tried it both ways and they’re both fantastic!
-The churro tastes exactly like the ones I had in Spain, minus the sugar, of course.
+The youtiao tastes exactly like the churros I had in Spain, minus the sugar, of course.
 It’s a great way to start a day of exploring in Shanghai!

 If you’ve never had a savory pancake, Shanghai is one of the best places in the world to try one.
 As you continue on UnTour Food Tours’ Shanghai Eats Breakfast tour, you’ll find a tiny hole-in-the-wall shop selling the thousand-layer pancake.
 There aren’t actually a thousand layers, only seven.
 It comes slathered in a delectable red sweet chili sauce.